KylerOlsen/ytd_12-bit_computer/README.md

 Multi-line comments start with `/*` and end with `*/`.

-**pytd12dk implementation detail**: Comments and their content are ultimately ignored by the lexer after they are tokenized.
+**pytd12dk implementation detail**: Comments and their content are ignored by the lexer after they are tokenized.
 There are no comments in the output of the lexer.

 #### Identifiers